 Keeping Mice Out

-Whether you have a mouse infestation, or you're looking to prevent one, exclusion should be part of your plan.
+Whether you have a mouse infestation in your Chandler property, or you're looking to prevent one, exclusion should be part of your plan.
 You don't want new mice coming in to replace any mice you've removed.

 It can be difficult to keep mice out, especially if you have a lot of mouse activity around your home.
 House mice have strong teeth that are able to chew through many building materials, and they will make short work of weatherstripping on your exterior doors.
 Exclusion isn't enough on its own.
 You must reduce attractants—as we discussed above.